Academic Year Separation Policy

 • Other Title IV Assistance

-This Separation Policy may change subject to federal regulations.
+This Separation Policy is subject to change in accordance with applicable federal regulations.